smiah069/helloWorld/emacs-help.md

 *See myEmacsSetup/aquamacs/Preferences.el file*

 ~~~
-*This document is currently very disorganized and is intended for myself only.
-However, I've plan to make this document organized and available for public*
+This document is currently very disorganized and is intended for myself only.
+However, I've plan to make this document organized and available for public.
 ~~~

 **Configuring emacs DIRectory EDitor (dired)**